severalnines/docs/components.rst

 **Examples**

-Contiously print aggregated view of processes (similar to ``top`` output) of all nodes for cluster ID 1:
+Continuously print aggregated view of processes (similar to ``top`` output) of all nodes for cluster ID 1:

 .. code-block:: bash